 - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example, the practice worked with the local CCG to provide taxi cars and volunteer drivers to facilitate appointments for elderly patients who have limited transport facilities. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+For example, the practice worked closely with the local wellness service to provide patients with in-house counselling one day a week. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.